Freedom

 And if you don’t put in your buck ‘o five,

-– “Freedom Isn’t Free” from Team America, World Police
+who will?– “Freedom Isn’t Free” from Team America, World Police

 “Freedom” may be the most misunderstood concept of the 21st century.
 The calls and cries of “freedom of speech” and “I’m free to do what I want” now pervade American social and political discourse.
 It seems we can’t discuss any societal ills without personal “freedom” being thrown into the mix, as if that somehow is the answer to everything.
 With COVID-19 raging across the country, this seems to be the only argument many people care to make.
 It’s all “freedom, freedom, freedom!” (and it’s all white people but that’s a topic for another day), but what these people are asking for, crying for, demanding even, isn’t freedom!
 If these people actually got what they want, they’d find themselves with no freedoms at all.
 We seem to have lost all concept of “freedom” and now conflate it with everyone’s innate ability to act and speak.